Blickfeld/blickfeld-scanner-lib/doc/getting_started.rst

         >>> stream
         <blickfeld_scanner.scanner.point_cloud_stream object at 0x000002A61289D1D0>

-To receive a pointcloud frame the :code:`recv_frame` function of the :code:`point_cloud_stream` object has to be called.
+To receive a pointcloud frame, the :code:`recv_frame` function of the :code:`point_cloud_stream` object has to be called.
 This can be done in a while loop.

 .. tabs::